-Community Health serves as a resource in coordinating health care, environmental and social services.
+Tsalagi Public Health serves as a resource in coordinating health care, environmental and social services.
 We will work with you to identify your needs, and help you get the appropriate assistance.
-We provide public health nursing services that include tracking of communicable disease, health promotion and disease prevention activities in the community, case managment for pregnant women, in-home visits and wellness checks, and coordination of medical appointments and unmet social needs.
+We provide public health nursing services that include tracking of communicable disease, health promotion and disease prevention activities in the community, case managment for pregnant women, in-home visits and wellness checks, wellness and disease prevention services with an emphasis on breast and certival cancer, and coordination of medical appointments and unmet social needs.

 Our clients for home-based visits include those eligible for services at Cherokee Indian Hospital.
 Public Health Nursing addresses health issues for the community at large.